The Advanced Placement tests are given by the College Entrance Examination Board (CEEB) in May in high schools offering advanced placement courses.

 How scores transfer

-Once K-State receives the student's scores from the CEEB, K-State will send the student a letter notifying how the score will transfer and provides the opportunity for the student to accept credit only or the letter grade.
+Once K-State receives the student's scores from the CEEB, K-State will send the student a letter of receipt.

-The credit will not be seen on iSIS until the student has enrolled.
+The credit will not be reflected on the student's record until the student has enrolled.
+Students must be degree-seeking for credit to be awarded.